hud-turn/school/C#/Fall 2021/README.md

+Helping People:
+This was a project where I sat down with other students and tried to help them in a tutor like fashion.

 Week 2/Output #1:
 Print all the numbers from 0-25 in ascending order using one integer variable.
 No string variables allowed.